 Peter reported that the NEC had recently circulated a new model constitution – in which there is some scope for Local Group modifications.
 This includes increasing the time Group Officers are allowed to hold their position.
 Peter proposed that we change our constitution to allow Officers to hold posts for five years.
 This was seconded by Helen.
 A vote was held on this and it was unanimously passed by the attendees.

 Penny reported on the volunteers expenses policy work she had done for the group – to recognise the work that our volunteers do for the organisation.
 She set out to define the criteria, then design the claiming process which included the element of confidentiality.
 She thanked Jim for his help and those outside the committee– including members from other groups who had shared their practice with her.
 This helped her to gather information.
 She later shared her work with Karen Pickersgill at the NEC – with a wish that the work be sharedwith other groups to put this into practice themselves.
-In our group during the last year there have been19 claims, and £1,248.85 has been claimed so far – though some of this was from the 100 and had been reimbursed to the group from the EBB 100. .
+In our group during the last year there have been19 claims, and £1,248.85 has been claimed so far – though some of this was from the 100 and had been reimbursed to the group from the EBB 100.
 She encouraged everyone to claim, and any feedback would be gratefully received.
 Andy gave thanks on behalf of the membership to Penny and the Committee for the moves to get such a policy in place and for sharing this good practice outside the group.

 Newsletter – Cathy reported that there had been an issue (August) missed in 2022 – and that the subscriptions had been put on hold until this year – but from now on all payments to go to Jim.
 She also talked about the idea to have a 50th anniversary edition of the Newsletter and all contributions gratefully received.
 Andy led the members in giving thanks to Cathy for the high quality of the Newsletters, which he thoroughly enjoyed.